seoelab/Seoela-personal-website/content/publication/energy-prices-pollution-and-competitiveness-effects-of-mexico’s-energy-tax-reform/index.md

 ---
-title: "Energy Prices, Pollution, and Competitiveness: Effects of Mexico’s Energy Tax Reform"
+title: "Energy Price Shocks along the Global Supply Chain: The Effects of Fossil Fuel Reforms in Mexico"
 publication_types:
   - "0"
 authors: